robweber/ha-betabrite-sign/README.md

 #### Static

-The static type allows for displaying static text that is loaded once when the sign initalizes and then is never changed.
+The static type allows for displaying static text that is loaded once when the sign initializes and then is never changed.

 ```
 variables: